vazco/meteor-universe-collection/README.md

 // warning: some of methods cannot work properly without some fields
     console.log(docInstance.getCollectionName());
 ```
-You can pass a raw object of document and save it after or save it in the moment of creation by options parameter.
+You can pass a raw object document and either save it after the function returns or it at the moment of creation, by passing an options parameter.

 ```js
 //  not saved instance of doc